 Oddly enough, the battery was invented before the PTO, but it wasn’t until decades later that people started attempting to electrify PTO’s for the sake of saving fuel.
 Once western culture became more environmentally aware in the early 90’s, ePTO’s finally started getting the attention they deserved, but the progression of batteries would serve to be an obstacle in their adoption.

-It was all just too expensive to be worth it.
+It was all too expensive to be worth the investment.
 Downtime related costs including repair, replacement vehicle, rentals, and loss of productivity could sometimes reach the initial unit cost of 60k or more, and the cost fell right in the customers lap.
 Most fleet managers shared negative experiences in this first rendition, experiencing hardware issues and fires along side lofty costs.
 Some companies were forced to close, evolve or sell those divisions to mitigate losses.
-All this was enough to leave a bad taste in the industry’s mouth despite the unit’s still being safer for crews and the environment.
+All this was enough to leave a sour taste in the industry’s mouth despite the unit’s still being safer for crews and the environment.

 ePTO’s had yet to really stick…